Divorce in Missouri

 • The amount of time the children spend overnight with each parent during the year.

-This can get complicated quickly, and speaking with a family lawyer about your situation can be very helpful.
+This can get complicated quickly, and speaking with a divorce attorney Springfield MO about your situation can be very helpful.

 Missouri Revised Statute 452.340